 - Complete the Product Program Champion Agreement

-- Once you’ve completed your agreement, you’ll be granted access to the 2022 Cookie Program Training in gsLearn.
+- Once you’ve completed your agreement, you’ll be granted access to the 2023 Cookie Program Training in gsLearn on or after November 21st.
 You must complete the training prior to receiving your SUs materials.
 Not sure how to access gsLearn?
 Watch this How to Access gsLearn tutorial video.

 - Set up a Service Unit meeting to distribute materials to Troop Cookie Champions/Co-Leaders and provide support to troops.

 What does a Service Unit Cookie Manager do?

 Serve as a key member of the Service Unit Team and as a liaison between the Product Program and Membership Team to facilitate the Cookie Program.

 Complete the appropriate Cookie Program training in gsLearn.